 The Vertical Two-Line

 The Monarch 1115 price gun dispenses labels vertically.
+The Avery Dennison 1115 is a popular and lightweight option that is good for almost all two-line labeling applications.
 Customers that use this Monarch price gun model love the vertical label dispensing which can allow for a horizontal label application.
 It allows users to turn the tool sideways and apply the label.
 This technique is quite useful in applying the labels if you have small boxes stacked that need price marked.
 The Monarch 1115 remains a popular two line pricing gun thanks in part to the label guide that helps to keep the labels aligned while feeding through the gun.

 Many Print Options